kostajh/mediawiki-dev-env/CONTRIBUTING.md

 }
 ```

-Then run `composer require --dev kostajh/mediawiki-dev-env @dev` inside MediaWiki core.
+Then run `composer update` and `composer require --dev kostajh/mediawiki-dev-env @dev` inside MediaWiki core.
 You can now make changes to `mediawiki-dev-env` and they'll show up when you run `vendor/bin/mwdev` inside the MediaWiki core repo.